 Developers and their contractors will be expected to adhere to the Construction Logistics and Community Safety (CLOCS) standard and be registered through the Fleet Operator Recognition Scheme (FORS) or equivalent.
 They will be required to demonstrate in a construction logistics plan that they have considered the impacts of other construction activities in the vicinity of the site and where appropriate have coordinated construction activities with the developers and/or contractors of adjoining sites.

 New development should make use of existing consolidation and distribution facilities in order to minimise the number of trips required to service the site.

-Development proposals close to the Thames should maximise use of water transport by considering using the river for the transportation of construction materials and waste as part of the construction Planning policy and guidance 2.1.5 Aim to reduce diesel generators on construction sites wherever possible.
-Planning £ 2 With immediate effect Activities undertaken management plan.
-See The Control of Dust and Emissions during Construction and Demolition Supplementary Planning Guidance, July 2014 Wherever possible, renewable, mains or battery powered plant items should be used.
-Planning policy and guidance 2.1.6 Pursue Air Quality Positive development in Opportunity Areas, through application of development plan policy and guidance.
-Planning £ 3 With immediate effect Air Quality Positive developments delivered Lambeth will apply London Plan policy SI1 Improving air quality to all development proposals in the borough, and associated Mayoral guidance including the Mayor's emerging Air Quality Positive London Plan Guidance. guidance.
+Development proposals close to the Thames should maximise use of water transport by considering using the river for the transportation of construction materials and waste as part of the construction management plan.

+Action category Action ID Action name and description Responsibility Cost to the council <£10K (£) £10-£50K (££) £50K-500K (£££); >500k (££££) Timescale for implementation Outputs, Targets and KPIs Further information Planning policy and guidance 2.1.6 Aim to reduce diesel generators on construction sites wherever possible.
+Planning £ 2 With immediate effect Activities undertaken See The Control of Dust and Emissions during Construction and Demolition Supplementary Planning Guidance, July 2014.
+Wherever possible, renewable, mains or battery powered plant items should be used.

+Action category Action ID Action name and description Responsibility Cost to the council <£10K (£) £10-£50K (££) £50K-500K (£££); >500k (££££) Expected emissions/ concentra- tions benefit Magnitude of Low (1), Medium(2) and High (3) Timescale for implementation Outputs, Targets and KPIs Further information Planning policy and guidance 2.1.7 Pursue Air Quality Positive development in Opportunity Areas, through application of development plan policy and guidance.
+Planning £ 3 With immediate effect Air Quality Positive developments delivered Lambeth will apply London Plan policy SI1 Improving air quality to all development proposals in the borough, and associated Mayoral guidance including the Mayor's emerging Air Quality Positive London Plan Guidance.
 Opportunity Areas (Nine Elms Vauxhall and Waterloo) should adopt an air quality positive approach that actively reduces air pollution in accordance with London Plan policy SI1.
 In the (Waterloo) Opportunity Area the council will apply the air quality positive approach in accordance with London Plan policy SI1.

-Planning policy and guidance 2.1.7 Consider the cumulative impact of construction of nearby developments in order to identify, and where possible mitigate, any cumulative effects on local air quality.
-Planning £ 2 With immediate effect Activities undertaken See The Control of Dust and Emissions during Construction and Demolition Supplementary Planning Guidance, July 2014 The potential cumulative effects of emissions from several development sites should be considered and managed between the sites.
-For high risk sites, liaison meetings should be held with site managers of other high risk construction sites within 200 m of the site boundary to ensure plans are coordinated and dust and particulate matter emissions Planning policy and guidance 2.1.8 Reduce and mitigate pollution from construction and demolition through application of London Plan and Local Plan policy and the London Plan Sustainable Design and Planning £ 2 With immediate effect Activities undertaken are minimised.
+Action category Action ID Action name and description Responsibility Cost to the council <£10K (£) £10-£50K (££) £50K-500K (£££); >500k (££££) Expected emissions/ concentra- tions benefit Magnitude of Low (1), Medium(2) and High (3) Timescale for implementation Outputs, Targets and KPIs Further information Planning policy and guidance 2.1.8 Consider the cumulative impact of construction of nearby developments in order to identify, and where possible mitigate, any cumulative effects on local air quality.
+Planning £ 2 With immediate effect Activities undertaken See The Control of Dust and Emissions during Construction and Demolition.
+Supplementary Planning Guidance, July 2014.
+The potential cumulative effects of emissions from several development sites should be considered and managed between the sites.
+For high risk sites, liaison meetings should be held with site managers of other high risk construction sites within 200 m of the site boundary to ensure plans are co-ordinated and dust and particulate matter emissions are minimised.